PR AND BLOGGER ETHICS: I talked to a reporter about blogs and PR -- I

 actually attending.
 As Boorstin went on to note:

-event.
-The authentic news record of what "happens" or is said comes
+"original" of an event.
+The authentic news record of what "happens" or

-increasingly to seem to be what is given out in advance.
-More and
+is said comes increasingly to seem to be what is given out in advance.

-more news events become dramatic performances in which "men in the
+More and more news events become dramatic performances in which "men in

 story prepared "for future release" acquires an authenticity that